Chiral Properties of $(2\!+\!1)$-Flavor QCD in Magnetic Fields at Zero Temperature: Results

 \subsection{Chiral condensates and the GMOR relation}

-The enhancement of the light quark chiral condensate by a magnetic field, known as magnetic catalysis, is a fundamental phenomenon in QCD.
+The enhancement of the light-quark chiral condensate by a magnetic field, known as magnetic catalysis, is a fundamental phenomenon in QCD.
 In the following we use the renormalized, subtracted condensate $\Delta \Sigma_{ud}(B)$ defined in Sec.~\ref{sec:basics}; it provides a dimensionless measure of the magnetic-field response and is free of additive and multiplicative UV divergences at $T\simeq 0$~\cite{Bali:2012zg}.
 For a direct comparison with Ref.~\cite{Bali:2012zg}, we adopt in \autoref{eq:DeltaSigma_l} normalization with $M_{\pi^0}=m_{\pi^0}=135$~MeV and $F_{\pi^0}=F_\pi=86$~MeV (SU(2) chiral limit), with $m_l\equiv m_u=m_d$.

-Our continuum extrapolated results for the renormalized light-quark condensate, $\Delta \Sigma_{ud}$, are shown in the top panel of \autoref{fig:PBPuds}.
+Our continuum-extrapolated results for the renormalized light-quark condensate, $\Delta \Sigma_{ud}$, are shown in the top panel in \autoref{fig:PBPuds}.
 With this convention, $\Delta \Sigma_{ud}$ increases monotonically with $eB$.
-Quantitatively, our continuum extrapolated results are consistent with the earlier lattice determination of Bali \textit{et al.} within uncertainties, while providing a refined continuum control based on our set of ensembles.
+Quantitatively, our continuum-extrapolated results are consistent with the earlier lattice determination of Bali \textit{et al.} within uncertainties while providing a refined continuum control based on our set of ensembles.
 This monotonic enhancement is the expected manifestation of magnetic catalysis at $T\simeq 0$, i.e.,\ an increase of the chiral order parameter with $eB$.

-Following the same strategy, we also analyze the strange--light combination $\Delta \Sigma_{sd}(B)$ defined as \autoref{eq:DeltaSigma_sd} in Sec.~II.
-For the normalization, we take the neutral kaon mass from the PDG~\cite{ParticleDataGroup:2024cfk}, $M_{K^0}=m_{K^0}=498$~{MeV}, and use the decay constant in the SU(3) chiral limit, $F_{K^0}=F_{K}=71$~{MeV}, following Ref.~\cite{Bali:2022qja}.
-The corresponding continuum extrapolated results are shown in the bottom panel of \autoref{fig:PBPuds}.
+Following the same strategy, we also analyze the strange-light combination $\Delta \Sigma_{sd}(B)$ defined as \autoref{eq:DeltaSigma_sd} in Sec.~II.
+For the normalization, we take the neutral-kaon mass from the PDG~\cite{ParticleDataGroup:2024cfk}, $M_{K^0}=m_{K^0}=498$~{MeV}, and use the decay constant in the SU(3) chiral limit, $F_{K^0}=F_{K}=71$~{MeV}, following Ref.~\cite{Bali:2022qja}.
+The corresponding continuum-extrapolated results are shown in the bottom panel in \autoref{fig:PBPuds}.
 Compared to the light-quark case, $\Delta \Sigma_{sd}$ exhibits a noticeably milder increase with $eB$.
 This light-versus-strange hierarchy is qualitatively consistent with the pattern seen in spectroscopy of pseudoscalar mesons in strong magnetic fields, where pion observables typically show a stronger $eB$ dependence than kaon observables; see, e.g., Ref.~\cite{Ding:2020hxw}.